darius/traitor/bastiat-the-law.md

 peoples, fathers of nations, etc. Too many persons set themselves above humanity to rule it, too many make a profession of minding it.

-Someone will say to me: you are minding humanity yourself, you who speak.
+Someone will say to me: "You are minding humanity yourself, you who speak."
 It's true.
 But this will be admitted to be in a quite different sense and point of view, and if I mix with the reformers it's only to make them let go.

-I mind it not like Vaucanson, of his automaton, but like a physiologist of the human organism: to study and admire it.
+I mind it not like Vaucanson, with his automaton, but like a physiologist of the human organism: to study and admire it.

 I mind it in the spirit that animates a famous traveler.